There

 have been made from recycled plastic, cardboard or timber

-We try to buy locally-produced ityems where possible, to reduce the
+We try to buy locally-produced items where possible, to

 fossil fuel usage in importing them from afar.